vscode-icons/vscode-icons/README.md

 As you all know, VSCode finally supports File and Folder icons in an official way.
 Read this great article by [@chrisdias](https://twitter.com/chrisdias): ["Rebellion.
 Mutiny.
 Revolt.
 Uprising."](https://code.visualstudio.com/blogs/2016/09/08/icon-themes) if you want to learn the history about this plugin and how finally icons landed in VSCode.

-I would like to thank the VSCode team for their support during this summer (2016) in terms of migrating this extension and preparing the new contribution point(especially [@aeschli](https://github.com/aeschli) for his good disposition).
+I would like to thank the VSCode team for their support during this summer (2016) in terms of migrating this extension and preparing the new contribution point (especially [@aeschli](https://github.com/aeschli) for his good disposition).

-I would also like to thank the whole community for their support: bringing ideas, collaborating and making this path easy.
+I would also like to thank the whole community for their support: bringing in ideas, collaborating and making this path easy.
 And I would also like to stress the great help that [@jens1o](https://github.com/jens1o) has provided to the project.
 He's amazing!
 And he's only 14!! :D Thanks, truly!

 ### State of the extension